Kaderbv/LocateMeAI/CI-CD-GUIDE.md

 **Recommendation:** Start with **Repository secrets** for simplicity.
 Move to Environment secrets when you need multiple deployment targets.

-### 2. Create AWS IAM User
+### 2. Create AWS IAM User (Optional)

+> **Note:** This step is only required if you plan to use AWS CLI commands in your workflow for instance management or other AWS operations.
+The basic SSH-based deployment doesn't require AWS credentials.

-Create an IAM user with these permissions:
+If you need AWS API access, create an IAM user with these permissions:
 ```json
 {
   "Version": "2012-10-17",